10 minute read

 Yurts summary

 We don't need to express the impact of Large Language Models (LLMs), and generally how incredible they are.
-However, not everyone has the economic freedom to host them at scale for their business, especially because large language models have hefty minimum GPU requirements.
-Although quantization methods (algorithms that convert a number that initially requires 32 bits of memory to only use 4 bits, i.e. sacrificing mathematical precision for memory efficiency), like AWQ [1] and GPTQ [2] have reduced the barrier to entry for state of the art LLMs and have enabled end-users to operate them more affordably, there remains a cost <> performance tradeoff.
+However, not everyone has the economic freedom to host them at scale for their business, especially because the GPU requirements for LLMs can be substantial.
+Although quantization methods (algorithms that convert a number that initially requires 32 bits of memory to only use 4 bits, i.e. sacrificing mathematical precision for memory efficiency), like AWQ [1] and GPTQ [2] have significantly reduced the barrier to entry, making efficient LLM deployment more accessible.
+However, businesses still face a significant performance vs. cost tradeoff in LLMs.

 Building robust LLM systems that are performant and deployable at various form-factors for end-users is key in advancing technology accessibly.
 We explored the cost <> performance tradeoff introduced by quantization techniques, and identified methods to mitigate performance loss post-quantization, effectively providing high quality LLM responses at a 10th of the compute costs; demonstrated by running a relatively massive 70 billion parameter language model on ~$4,000 worth of GPUs as opposed to a $24,000.
-In this article we provide a gentle introduction to quantization in LLMs, its promise for reducing operational costs, and ultimately delve into explorations undertaken at Yurts to identify processes that minimize the performance degradation experienced while being used for RAG based tasks.
+In this article we provide a gentle introduction to quantization in LLMs, its promise for reducing operational costs, and ultimately delve into explorations undertaken at Yurts to identify processes that minimize the performance degradation experienced while being used for retrieval augmented generation (RAG) based tasks.

 LLMs perform billions of basic math operations to generate their responses, and use “parameters”, or individually tuned numbers, to do that math.
 Even though each mathematical operation is simple, they add up to a very complicated algorithm - and cost scales with that complexity.
 At the moment, the commonly used LLM form-factors are 7B, 13B and 70B, which represents the number of parameters in the LLM (the “B” stands for billion).
 These parameters are arranged in a structure known as an architecture.
 These are what phrases like “Mistral” and “Llama” refer to; an arrangement of parameters on which we apply operations to.
 When a user inputs text, that text interacts with these parameters, and ultimately generates some output -in this case, also text.